teamclairvoyant/restonomer/docs/source/restonomer_persistence.md

     }
 ```

-## GcsBucket
+## GCSBucket

-When user wants to use GcsBucket service from GCP for persistence, he can use GcsBucket persistence feature from restonomer.
+When user wants to use GCSBucket service from GCP for persistence, he can use GCSBucket persistence feature from restonomer.

-The GcsBucket persistence needs below arguments from the user:
+The GCSBucket persistence needs below arguments from the user:

 | Input Arguments            | Mandatory | Default Value | Description                                                                                                                                               |
 |:---------------------------|:---------:|:-------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------|